JulienRouse/blog-data/content/blog/20_emacs_again.md

 well integrated in Emacs.

-I have heard a lot of good things on [Magit](https://magit.vc/), so it is on my list of packages to try!
+I have heard a lot of good things on [Magit](https://magit.vc/), so it is on my lists of packages to try!

 ## lsp-mode